pymc-devs/pymc-examples/myst_nbs/variational_inference/lda-advi-aevb.myst.md

 ```

 ## Summary
-We have seen that PyMC3 allows us to estimate random variables of LDA, a probabilistic model with latent variables, based on automatic variational inference.
+We have seen that PyMC allows us to estimate random variables of LDA, a probabilistic model with latent variables, based on automatic variational inference.
 Variational parameters of the local latent variables in the probabilistic model are encoded from observations.
 The parameters of the encoding model, MLP in this example, are optimized with variational parameters of the global latent variables.
 Once the probabilistic and the encoding models are defined, parameter optimization is done just by invoking an inference (`ADVI()`) without need to derive complex update equations.

 This notebook shows that even mean field approximation can perform as well as sklearn implementation, which is based on the conjugate priors and thus not relying on the mean field approximation.